awsdocs/aws-transfer-user-guide/doc_source/API_ImportSshPublicKey.md

 Required: Yes

  ** [UserName](#API_ImportSshPublicKey_RequestSyntax) **   <a name="TransferFamily-ImportSshPublicKey-request-UserName"></a>
-The name of the user account that is assigned to one or more servers\.
+The name of the Transfer Family user that is assigned to one or more servers\.
 Type: String
 Length Constraints: Minimum length of 3\.
 Maximum length of 100\.
 Pattern: `^[\w][\w@.-]{2,99}$`